 Solicitors’ fees range upwards of £200 per hour.
 You will be charged for telephone calls made and received (with the clock, graduated in 6-minute charging periods, ticking away), for letters received and written, for time spent reading and preparing statements, for time travelling to and attending court.
 Typically, a ½ hour hearing may be called for 10.30 am but you may not go in front of the judge till 12.30pm or you may even have to wait through to the afternoon, paying your solicitor for standing around – the meter is ticking away.
 The majority of solicitors will recommend that a barrister (counsel) speaks on your behalf at all or perhaps only the most important hearings.
 You will be lucky to keep counsel’s fee down below four figures, however short the hearing.

-Many a committed parent, feeling that ‘money is no object’ when their child’s relationship with them is at stake, has started proceedings by instructing lawyers, only to find himself abandoned and on his own when his funds run out – and they can disappear remarkably quickly.
+Many a committed parent, feeling that ‘money is no object’ when their child’s relationship with them is at stake, has started proceedings by instructing lawyers, only to find himself on his own when his funds run out – and they can disappear remarkably quickly.

 How best to use professional help?